Alexander Jannaeus: War with Demetrius III and conclusion of the Civil War

 After Jannaeus succeeded early in the war, the rebels asked for Seleucid assistance.
 Judean insurgents joined forces with Demetrius III Eucaerus to fight against Jannaeus.
-Alexander had gathered six thousand two hundred mercenaries and twenty thousand Jews for battle as Demetrius had forty thousand soldiers and three thousand horses.
-There were attempts from both sides to persuade each other to abandon positions but were unsuccessful.
+Alexander had gathered six thousand two hundred mercenaries and twenty thousand Jews for battle.
+Demetrius had forty thousand soldiers and three thousand horses.
+There were attempts from both sides to persuade each other to abandon positions, but were unsuccessful.
 The Seleucid forces defeated Jannaeus at Shechem, and all of Alexander's mercenaries were killed in battle.

 This defeat forced Alexander to take refuge in the mountains.
 In sympathy towards Jannaeus, six thousand Judean rebels ultimately returned to him.
 In fear of this news, Demetrius withdrew.
-Nevertheless, war between Jannaeus and the rebels who returned to him continued.
+War between Jannaeus and the rebels who returned to him continued.
 They fought until Alexander achieved victory.
 Most of the rebels died in battle, while the remaining rebels fled to the city of Bethoma until they were defeated.

 Jannaeus had brought the surviving rebels back to Jerusalem where he had eight hundred Jews, primarily Pharisees, crucified.
 Before their deaths, Alexander had the rebels' wives and children executed before their eyes as Jannaeus ate with his concubines.
+The Nahum Commentary, a sectarian text from Qumran, refers to the execution of opponents by a figure identified by scholars as Alexander Jannaeus, portrayed as the "Lion of Wrath" who hanged members of the group called the "Seekers-after-smooth-things" (דורשי החלקות), understood to be the Pharisees, for seeking support from "Demetrius king of Greece".
+Excavations at the modern-day Russian Compound in Jerusalem uncovered a sealed cistern containing the remains of at least 124 individuals, many exhibiting signs of decapitation and deliberate trauma, with no evidence of resistance or combat.
+According to the excavators, the burial may reflect a massacre of civilians carried out by Alexander Jannaeus.

 Alexander later returned the land he had seized in Moab and Galaaditis from the Nabataeans in order to have them end their support for the Jewish rebels.
 The remaining rebels who numbered eight thousand, fled by night in fear of Alexander.
 Afterward, all rebel hostility ceased and Alexander's reign continued undisturbed.

-Final campaigns and death
+Final campaigns

-From 83 - 80 BCE, Alexander continued campaigning in the east.
+From 83 to 80 BCE, Alexander continued campaigning in the east.
 The Nabataean king Aretas III managed to defeat Alexander in battle.
 However, Alexander continued expanding the Hasmonean kingdom into Transjordan.
 In Gaulanitis, he captured the cities of Golan, Seleucia, and Gamala.
 In Galaaditis, the cities of Pella, Dium, and Gerasa.
 Alexander had Pella destroyed because its inhabitants refused to Judaize.

 He is believed to have expanded and fortified the Hasmonean palace near Jericho.

+Death

-For the last three years of his life, Alexander Jannaeus suffered from the combined effects of alcoholism and quartan ague.
+For the last three years of his life, Alexander Jannaeus suffered from the combined effects of alcoholism and quartan ague (malaria).

 After a reign of 27 years, he died c.
-76 BCE at the age of forty-nine, during the siege of Ragaba.
+76 BCE at the age of fifty-one, during the siege of Ragaba.